 Specialist rehabilitation groups

-In some parts of the UK you can join a fitness group for stroke survivors.
+In some parts of the UK, you can join a fitness group for stroke survivors.

 You can ask your GP or stroke team if there is a local group you can be referred to.
+Activities might be online depending on the latest coronavirus restrictions.

 Dance and exercise groups